clash-verge-rev/clash-verge-rev/README.md

 ## Install

 Download from [release](https://github.com/zzzgydi/clash-verge/releases).
-Supports Windows x64 and macOS 11+
+Supports Windows x64, Linux x86_64 and macOS 11+

 Or you can build it yourself.
 Supports Windows, Linux and macOS 10.15+